omojuwaseun/FIFA-21-DATA_CLEANING/README.md

 ![hits after](https://user-images.githubusercontent.com/119857809/227745253-d6cd6198-20fe-4f4a-9af3-4b29b5796ec5.jpg)

 ### Conclusion
-the fifa dataset was very messy, but participating in this challenge was a good way to improve my skills and learn more The dataset has been transformed and is ready for analysis.
+the fifa dataset was very messy, but participating in this challenge was a good way to improve my skills and help me understand power query better
+The dataset has been transformed and is ready for analysis.